Doncic, Mavs edge Curry, Warriors in West finals replay

+DALLAS (AP)Tim Hardaway Jr. had to watch when his Dallas Mavericks lost to the Golden State Warriors in last season’s Western Conference finals.

+He found himself in the middle of some playoff intensity in their first meeting this season.

-DALLAS (AP) — Luka Doncic scored 41 points in his NBA-leading fifth triple-double, and the Dallas Mavericks beat the Golden State Warriors 116-113 on Tuesday night in the first meeting of last season’s Western Conference finalists.
+Hardaway hit a go-ahead 3-pointer late, Luka Doncic scored 41 points in his NBA-leading fifth triple-double and the Mavericks held off the Warriors 116-113 on Tuesday night.

-The fourth quarter had plenty of playoff intensity as the Mavericks ended a four-game losing streak, their longest in two seasons under coach Jason Kidd.

 Stephen Curry scored 32 points for Golden State, including a quick-draw 3-pointer over Maxi Kleber for a 110-108 lead, but Dallas responded by scoring the next five points to go ahead for good.

-Tim Hardaway Jr., who scored 22 points, answered Curry’s 3 with one on Doncic’s 12th and final assist.
+Hardaway, who scored 22 points, answered Curry’s 3 on Doncic’s 12th and final assist with 1:49 remaining.
 Josh Green’s short jumper came after Doncic blocked Curry’s layup try.

+”Hardaway’s shot was the key, I thought, down the stretch,” Warriors coach Steve Kerr said. ”We have to expect that teams are going to make shots against us.
+We’re going to be circled on every team’s calendar.”

 The Warriors were down two when Curry was called for traveling – the 10th of the game between both teams – with 10 seconds remaining.